robyftp/Tree/README.md

-## Where does astronauts hangout after work?
-At the spacebar.
+## Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.